raystanza/OxideMiner/README.md

 1. Discuss significant ideas in a GitHub issue so design constraints are documented.
 2. Keep patches small and focused; document user-facing changes in the changelog once one exists.
 3. Run the commands above (`fmt`, `clippy`, `test`) to maintain build hygiene.
-4. Mention hardware, OS, and pool details when reporting performance data or bugs—it helps reproduce results.
+4. Mention hardware, OS, and pool details when reporting performance data or bugs (it helps reproduce results).

 ## License